 Python 2 users

-Since version 2.12, the reference implementation of pythondialog does not support Python 2 anymore.
-However, a backport of pythondialog 3.0.1 to Python 2 is available here.
-Users who really want to stick to Python 2 should use version 3.0.1 or 2.11:
+Since version 2.12, the reference implementation of pythondialog is written for Python 3.
+However, a backport of pythondialog 3.4.0 to Python 2 is available here.
+Users who really want to stick to Python 2 should use version 3.4.0 or, as a last resort, version 2.11:

-- version 2.11 is 100 %-compatible with previous releases, but is old and only supports Python 2;
+- version 2.11 is 100 %-compatible with previous releases, but is now very old, is missing a lot of improvements compared to more recent releases, and only supports Python 2;

 The naming of each tarball clearly indicates which major version of Python it has been prepared for (well, this is the case for the SourceForge download page and the PyPI entry for the Python 2 backport, but unfortunately not for the main PyPI entry, where the name of uploaded tarballs is constrained by the entry name).